surfstudio/SurfGen/Usage/Flutter/README.md

 ## Exporter (Umbrella header)

 By the [bash script ExportModelsGenerator](./ExportModelsGenerator.sh) you can create a file, which will export all DTO (or whatever you want).

+This script have 2 arguments:
+1. Path to directory with files which should be exported in umbrella
+2. Path to Umbrella file

+**How does it works**

+1. Script remove file by Ubrella path (by second arg)
+2. Script reads all files in directory (by first arg)
+3. Script extract `filename.ext` from filepathes in the directory
+4. Script create new umbrella (by second arg)
+5. Script write each `filename.ext` with template `export 'filename.ext';` to umbrella

 For example lets assume that we have
 ```
 ExportModelsGenerator.sh
 src